Key Takeaways

 Rationale

-The IASB excluded these payments because they don't represent an unconditional obligation at the commencement date.
-The lessee can avoid the payment by not using the asset or not generating sales.
-They're more like operating costs than financing obligations.
+The IASB excluded these payments partly because they don't represent an unconditional obligation at the commencement date (the lessee can avoid the payment by not using the asset or not generating sales), and partly due to the measurement uncertainty involved in estimating future usage or performance at inception.

 Journal Entry